 Online purchase link: 100% Pure Shop

 Too Faced is a cruelty-free brand, certified by PETA (English-language link), that is available at various department stores in Japan and at their flagship stores in Tokyo.
 A store locator and a vegan product list can be found on their Japanese website.
+Of course, you can also check the vegan product list in English on their U.S. website.
 Their parent company, Estee Lauder, is not cruelty-free, according to PETA and the Ethical Elephant website (English-language link).

 Photos from website.